 d) Using a permanent magnet or electric current

-Explanation: An electric filed as well as a permanent magnet produces a magnetic field whereas a temporary magnets fails to do so.
+Explanation: An electric current as well as the permanent magnet produces a magnetic field whereas a temporary magnet fails to do so.

 9. Can we see magnetic flux lines?

 c) Depends on the strength of the field